wholden23/wholden23/README.md

 [Brief Introduction - Remove this afterwards]

 I am a student studying cybersecurity, with skills in technology, desktop and network support.
-I am dedicated to transition into this field, specifically hoping to join a Security Operations Center (SOC) as a tier 1 Analyst
+I am experienced in protecting assets, and time management skills.

 ## Objective
 [Provide Objective - Remove this afterwards]]